 Pomegranate Honey Sauce

-- Let simmer until thick and syrupy.
+- Let simmer on the stove until it is thick and syrupy.

 - Put it to the side and warm it up once ready to serve.